jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

-mechanism of  multiplication (you cannot  easily guess how  to compute the units  and the tens  of the product)  and it is  incompatible with `Int` typed  line numbers  and column  numbers.So the  module provides only the A2 and B2 variants, renamed `gelosia-A` and `gelosia-B`.
+mechanism of  multiplication (you cannot  easily guess how  to compute the units  and the tens  of the product)  and it is  incompatible with `Int` typed  line numbers  and column  numbers.So the  module provides only the A2 and B2 variants, renamed `jalousie-A` and `jalousie-B`.
 In addition, the module does not draw inner vertical and horizontal lines.
 It looks
 like: